 Behind the 'madness'

 My grandmother was a professional nanny, and I ended up befriending a couple of the girls she babysat.
 Two of these girls (not related) were ones I was pretty friendly with.
 I attended the birthday party of one girl, who was around my age.
-Another girl was a few years younger than me but was so beyond her years that it was no surprise that she would grow up to be a Harvard graduate.
+Another girl was a few years younger than me but was so beyond her years that it was no surprise that she became a Harvard graduate.

 Although my grandmother passed away on Dr. Martin Luther King's birthday in 1995, I still stayed in touch with the family of the Harvard grad up until my late 20s.